the-real-chrisp/EliteMotion/README.md

 ## Description

-EliteMotion user-friendly and efficient tool designed to help individuals achieve their fitness goals.
+EliteMotion is a user-friendly and efficient tool designed to help individuals achieve their fitness goals.
 With this app, users can easily track and log their exercises, allowing them to monitor their progress over time.

 ## User story